 At VCFA, our top priority is always our community of artists and learners.
-We are committed to stewarding your investment to have the greatest impact on student success through support for scholarships, academic programs, lifelong engagement, and art and social justice initiatives.
+We are committed to stewarding your investment to significantly impact student success through support for scholarships, academic programs, lifelong engagement, and art and social justice initiatives.

 VCFA Annual Fund

-Gifts to the The VCFA Annual Fund are a powerful way to help sustain Vermont College of Fine Arts for the future, providing vital support to the ongoing operations of the college and addressing the highest needs of our institution.
+Gifts to the VCFA Annual Fund are a powerful way to help sustain Vermont College of Fine Arts for the future, supporting the college’s ongoing operations and addressing our institution’s highest needs.
 Contributions to the annual fund directly support academic program operations, outstanding faculty, financial aid for students, and the resources and technology needed to deliver our unique and innovative educational experience.

-The Fund supports the current fiscal year which runs July 1 to June 30.
+The Fund supports the current fiscal year from July 1 to June 30.

 The Artists Development Fund

 Over 70% of students at VCFA rely on scholarships to meet the cost of tuition.
-While VCFA is committed to keeping our programs one of the best values among low-residency options, many students would not be able to attend without the generous support of gifts to our scholarship funds.
+While VCFA is committed to keeping our programs one of the best values among low-residency options, many students would only be able to attend with the generous support of gifts to our scholarship funds.

-The Artists Development Fund grew from VCFA’s commitment to embracing emerging artists and inspiring them to transform their work and their career.
-Through this annually growing investment fund, our goal is to raise millions in support of scholarships that benefit a diverse range of students in all six of our graduate programs.
+The Artists Development Fund grew from VCFA’s commitment to embracing emerging artists and inspiring them to transform their work and career.
+Through this annually growing investment fund, we aim to raise millions to support scholarships that benefit a diverse range of students in all six of our graduate programs.

 Your gift in support of The Artists Development Fund has a profound impact on our ability to serve emerging artists and empower more students to seek creative expression through the arts, providing them with the means to develop their passions, expand their practice, strengthen their networks, and transform their work and careers.

 To learn more about The Artists Development Fund or if you’re interested in supporting student scholarships through a multi-year commitment, contact the Office of Institutional Advancement: [email protected].